lucidsoftware/lucid-programming-competition-2022/problems/WantedPirates/description.md

 Line
 ...
 ```
-The number of countries is an integer between 2 and TBD
+The number of countries is an integer between 2 and 1000000

 Line
 ```